mwouts/jupytext/README.md

 ## Conversion in a Python script

-The `jupytext` package offers a few methods for reading and writing notebooks in Python.
+`jupytext`'s main Python functions for reading and writing notebooks are:

 ```python
 # Read notebook from file in given format (guess format when `format_name` is None)
 readf(nb_file, format_name=None)

 # Read notebook from text, given extension and format name
 reads(text, ext, format_name=None, [...])

 # Return the text representation for the notebook, given extension and format name
 writes(notebook, ext, format_name=None, [...])

 # Write notebook to file in desired format
 writef(notebook, nb_file, format_name=None)
 ```

 ## Round-trip conversion

 Round-trip conversion is safe!
 A few hundred tests help guarantee this.
+And you can test the round trip conversion on your favorite notebook with `jupytext --test`.

-- Script to Jupyter notebook, to script again is identity.
-If you associate a Jupyter kernel with your notebook, that information will go to a yaml header at the top of your script.
+Please note that
-- Markdown to Jupyter notebook, to Markdown again is identity.
+- When you associate a Jupyter kernel with your text notebook, that information goes to a YAML header at the top of your script or Markdown document.
-- Jupyter to script, then back to Jupyter again preserves source and metadata.
+- Cell metadata are available in `light` and `percent` formats for all cell types.
+R Markdown and R scripts support cell metadata for code cells.
+Markdown documents do not currently support cell metadata.
-- Jupyter to Markdown, and Jupyter again preserves source and metadata (cell metadata available only for R Markdown).
-Note that Markdown cells with two consecutive blank lines will be split into multiple cells (as the two blank line pattern is used to separate cells).
+- Representing Jupyter notebooks as Markdown document has the effect of splitting markdown cells with two consecutive blank lines into multiple cells (as the two blank line pattern is used to separate cells).

 ## Format specifications